Appraisal · Primary Practice

 I prepare reports following the standards and methodology of the International Society of Appraisers (ISA) and the Uniform Standards of Professional Appraisal Practice (USPAP).
 Every assignment begins with its intended use, such as insurance, estate, donation, or sale, and the corresponding value type is documented transparently.

 All work is independent.
 I do not accept consignment, take a percentage of value, or have a financial interest in any work I appraise.
+I do not appraise works that SSEW Project represents, sells, or has sold; the gallery and the appraisal practice are kept strictly separate.

 The Process